Elegant London townhouses with ornate balconies and lush greenery.

 Before You Travel: Financial Preparation and Document Checklist

+Arriving in London without a mortgage Agreement in Principle, proof of funds, or a conveyancing solicitor already instructed is the most reliable way to lose a property you want to buy.
 One of the most common mistakes Taiwan buyers make is underestimating how quickly they’ll need to demonstrate financial readiness once in London.
 Estate agents in competitive areas routinely ask buyers to provide proof of funds — or a mortgage Agreement in Principle (AIP) — before accepting an offer.
 If you plan to buy with a mortgage, start the process at least six to eight weeks before your viewing trip.
 Overseas buyer mortgages require more documentation than standard UK residential mortgages, typically including: three months of payslips (or two years of company accounts for self-employed buyers), passport and proof of address, bank statements covering the past three to six months, and proof of tax residency in Taiwan.

 Beyond the mortgage, you need a clear picture of your total purchase costs.
 In addition to the purchase price, budget for solicitor (conveyancing) fees, Land Registry fees, a Building Survey, and Stamp Duty Land Tax (SDLT).
 Because SDLT is calculated on a tiered basis and overseas buyers face an additional surcharge, we strongly recommend using our UK Stamp Duty Calculator to estimate your actual tax liability before locking in a budget.
 Getting this wrong at the planning stage can derail a purchase at the worst possible moment.